codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 %}

 ### Git Sources & Application Projects

-Application Projects serve to group and organize related Argo CD applications.
-As a rule, all Argo CD applications belong to the default project, which has no deployment restrictions.
-However, depending on the type of Git Source you create, Application Projects take on a more crucial role, not just for organization but also for access control by teams, source, and deployment destinations.
-Read more about the role of Application Projects in [Standard and Restricted Git Sources](#standard-and-restricted-git-sources) in this article.
+## Use case: up Codefresh

 ## Standard and Restricted Git Sources
 Codefresh allows you to create two types of Git Sources:
 * Standard Git Source
 * Restricted Git Source

+Restricted Git Sources

 ### Standard Git Source
-The Standard Git Source is an Argo CD application created within the GitOps Runtime namespace.
+The Standard Git Source is created as an Argo CD application within the GitOps Runtime namespace.
 Manifests of Argo CD applications synced to a Standard Git Source are also deployed to the Runtime's namespace.
 Standard Git Sources are typically assigned to the default Application Project.

 **Features of Standard Git Sources**

 * Application Project
-  The default or user-defined Application Project allows deployments from any Git source repository, to any destination cluster and namespace(s).
+  The default or user-defined Application Project allows deployments from any Git repository, to any destination cluster and namespace(s).

 * Git repository
   The Git repository linked to the Standard Git Source can store different types of resources, from Argo CD applications, to config maps, Argo Workflow templates, and more.

 ### Restricted Git Source
-The Restricted Git Source is also an Argo CD application created within the GitOps Runtime namespace.
-Manifests of Argo CD applications synced to a Restricted Git Source are deployed to a user-defined namespace, not to the Runtime's namespace.
-The Application Project is automatically created and assigned by Codefresh.
+The Restricted Git Source is also created as an Argo CD application within the GitOps Runtime namespace, with two major differences:
+* Manifests of Argo CD applications synced to a Restricted Git Source are _deployed to a user-defined namespace_, not to the Runtime's namespace.
+* Codefresh automatically creates the Application Project based on the settings defined for the  and assigned by Codefresh.

 The most notable feature of the Restricted Git Source is its ability to control access to the Git repositories with Argo CD applications, and to enforce deployments only to specific clusters and namespaces.

 **Features of Restricted Git Sources**

 * Application Projects
   All Argo CD applications synced to the same Restricted Git Source must belong to the same Application Project.
-Codefresh simplifies this process by automatically creating the Application Project for the applications synced to the Restricted Git Source.
+Codefresh simplifies this process by automatically creating the Application Project for the Restricted Git Source.
 As a user, you do not have the option to manually select the Application Project to which your applications should be synced when working with Restricted Git Sources.

   Whenever you create a Restricted Git Source, Codefresh generates two Application Projects for the Git Source with the same name as the Restricted Git Source:
   * Application Project for the Restricted Git Source application, with the suffix `restricted` added to the name